What happened at the Trump Boat Parade in Austin?

-AUSTIN,Texas (KXAN) — It began with chants of “USA!” and the waving of ‘Make America Great Again’ flags, but ended with panicked calls and sinking ships.
+AUSTIN (KXAN) — It began with chants of “USA!” and the waving of ‘Make America Great Again’ flags, but ended with panicked calls and sinking boats.

 Now, more details are emerging about the boat parade in support of Pres.
 Donald Trump that turned disastrous on Saturday afternoon.